rachelzheng03/csci-301-maze-logic/README.md

-# MazeByRachelZheng
+# Maze Game Logic

- This is a Java project for students to extend an existing Maze Java Desktop game.
+ This is a Java project to extend an existing Maze Java Desktop game.